On the Factor Complexity Associated with a Family of Multidimensional Continued Fraction Algorithms: Triangle Partition Maps

 Then, the $\R^2$ TRIP map

 is

 where

 This yields a family of $8$ maps.
 The map $T(e,e,e)$ is the traditional Farey map, meaning that the fast version is the traditional Gauss map.
-The map $T(e,12,e)$ corresponds to the backward continued fraction algorithm.
+The map $T(e,12,e)$ corresponds to the backward continued fraction algorithm (these are also called Hirzebruch-Jung continued fractions), which is when the plus signs in the tradiational continued fraction expansion are replaced by negative signs.
+The other six maps are new.